plackyhacker/plackyhacker.github.io/kernel/hevd-3.md

 NULLing out ACLs doesn't actually work on Windows 10 1607 and above.
 Microsoft patched this.
 The OS will BSOD if the security descriptor of a privileged process is set to NULL.
 We can however change the ACL on a security descriptor to give our low privileged process access to the high privileged process to inject shellcode into it to spawn a privileged shell.

 There's lots of resources online for writing token stealing shellcode, so I'm going to go the other route, I'll call this **Privileged Process Discretionary ACL Manipulation**.
+Yes, I've just made that up!

 I first read about this [here](https://blog.improsec.com/tech-blog/windows-kernel-shellcode-on-windows-10-part-2), so I can't take any credit for the technique.